KrishnaKumarSoni/License-Tracking/README.md

 After processing the data, we get 237 car images along with the bounding boxes for license plate.

 ## How this works?
 A CNN model based upon VGG16 architecture is used to train a model using the dataset mentioned above.
 Once this was done, the model was saved in a .hd5 file.
-This model is used to maked the predictions for bounding boxes
+This model is used to maked the predictions for bounding boxes of the license plate on that image.